ros-mobile-robots/diffbot/README.md

 The required Ubuntu packages are listed in the [documentation](./docs).
 Other ROS catkin packages such as [`rplidar_ros`](https://github.com/Slamtec/rplidar_ros) need to be cloned into the catkin workspace.
 It is planned to use [`vcstool`](https://github.com/dirk-thomas/vcstool) in the future to automate the dependency installtions.

-### Installation
+### How to Build

-To build the packages in this repository, clone it in the `src` folder of your ROS Noetic catkin workspace:
+To build the packages in this repository, clone it in the `src` folder of your ROS Noetic [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace):

 ```console
 catkin_ws/src$ git clone https://github.com/fjp/diffbot.git
 ```

-After installing the required dependencies build the catkin workspace:
+After installing the required dependencies build the catkin workspace, either with [`catkin_make`](http://wiki.ros.org/catkin/commands/catkin_make):

 ```console
 catkin_ws$ catkin_make